hakyimlab/gtex-miscellaneous-processing/README.md

 There is a wide variety of scripts, written in bash, python, R and a few more tools.
 There is a heavy dependency on [Badger](https://github.com/hakyimlab/badger) job submission (an overview is given below in this readme).
+The actual scripts run in most jobs are here: [genomic tools](https://github.com/hakyimlab/summary-gwas-imputation)

+*Hint*: executing jobs with inputs and outputs in CRI's `/scratch` folder has a significant I/O gain.
+ The downside is scratch is not backed up, and old files get erased.

 # Layout